nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-two/index.md

 ## Fine tuning the regular expressions

-Over the first few months of scraping the registrar, I ran into some edge cases that my original regular expressions couldn't handle.
+Over the first few months of scraping the Registrar, I ran into some edge cases that my original regular expressions couldn't handle.
 For example: a class that is closed by a department but has enrolled students.

 ![Comm 171, which is closed even with an enrollment of over 100 students.
 A lot of upper div Comm classes are closed like this, perhaps department policy is to close these sections after second or third week?](./comm-171.png)